deprilula28/discord-proxy-kt/README.md

 ## Delegated Properties

-When the library parses the JSON for a type, it doesn't parse all of the entity fields at once ahead of time, instead keeping a map of all the keys to their unparsed values as the only data each entity keeps.
+When the library parses the JSON for a type, it doesn't parse all the entity fields at once ahead of time, instead keeping a map of all the keys to their unparsed values as the only data each entity keeps.

-The fields under each entity will use `map.delegateJson`, that will create a getter method lazily delegating to the entity's map.
+The fields under each entity will use `parse` or `parseOpt`, that will create a getter method lazily delegating to the entity's map.

 ## Entity Mutability

 If an entity has a respective "Modify" endpoint, it will be set to inherit `EntityManager<T>` where T is itself.
 This will save a mutable map of `changes` done to the entity.

-The mutable (in the API sense) fields in the entity will have `map.delegateJsonMutable` instead of delegateJson, and the `var` assignment instead of `val`.
-This won't actually make it a mutable field (there is no underlying field), it merely makes a setter to alter the changes map.
+The mutable (in the API sense) fields in the entity will have a `var` assignment instead of `val`, and a serialization parameter.
+This won't actually make it a mutable field (there is no underlying field), it merely makes a setter function that alters the changes map.

 When all the changes are applied, the `EntityManager#edit` function is called returning an action that updates the entity.
 Once Discord returns the edited entity map, the delegated map is changed to match it.